hunterdyar/IMMGuidebook/content/docs/blender/toolbox/add-ons.md

 weight: 10
 ---
 # Useful Add-Ons.
-Blender ships with a lot of features that it keeps hidden, that can easily be activated by going into to File>Preferences>Add-Ons menu.
+Blender ships with a lot of features that it keeps hidden, which can easily be activated by going into to File>Preferences>Add-Ons menu.
 Third party developers can create their own add-ons, and there is a marketplace of individuals writing such software.

 In no particular order